-Please note: bands and small musical groups are no longer considered by The Open Fund as Organisations and should now apply as Music Creators
+Please note: bands and small musical groups are not considered to be Organisations and should apply as Music Creators

 * Large performance groups would include orchestras, choirs, jazz bands or folk groups with 12 or more performers

 ^ we prioritise not-for-profit organisations and tend not to support organisations limited by shares.
-If you are an organisation limited by shares but there’s a clear funding need for a project that is not profitable, you may be able to apply and should speak with our Grants Team ahead of an application.
-Click here to email the Grants Team.
+If you are an organisation limited by shares but there’s a clear funding need for a project that is not profitable, you may be able to apply and should email firstname.lastname@example.org before making an application.

 PRS Foundation Talent Development Partner organisations cannot apply to The Open Fund for Organisations.

 In our role as a specialist new music funder, our priority is to support an exciting range of projects which have clear musical outcomes and tangible benefits for music creators of all genres and backgrounds and at different stages of their career.
-Stage 1 and Stage 2 decisions may be based on achieving a fair balance of supported projects.
+Decisions may be based on achieving a fair balance of supported projects.